huzaifah-cyber/threat-hunt-operation-overreach/README.md

 | **Answer** | TOTP re-enrolment is insufficient because the attacker has possession of the existing TOTP seed and can continue generating valid codes.
 The alternative is to revoke the compromised TOTP factor and move the account to phishing-resistant MFA, such as FIDO2/WebAuthn. |
 | **Time (UTC)** | N/A |

-**Details:** TOTP re-enrolment is insufficient because the attacker has possession of the existing TOTP seed and can continue generating valid codes.
-The alternative is to revoke the compromised TOTP factor and move the account to phishing-resistant MFA, such as FIDO2/WebAuthn.

 ---

 ### 🚩 Flag 49 — Rank the Interventions